Gojitha/Sequential-Pattern-Mining/README.md

-# Sequential-Pattern-Mining
-Recognition of activities causing Hypoglycemia in Type-1 Diabetes patients using Sequence Pattern Mining
+# Recognition of activities causing Hypoglycemia in Type-1 Diabetes patients using Sequence Pattern Mining

 Hypoglycemia is a medical condition in which a person’s blood sugar levels drop below normal.
 It is a common complication of diabetes but can also occur in people without diabetes.